bitdog-io/bitdog-client/docs/dataMessage.md

 			// (h.c) Message class
 			// The message class defines the kind of message this is.
-			// There are five kinds of messages data, command, subscription, question, and configuration "c":"data",
+			"c":"data",

 			// (h.n) Message name